 This insect is so beneficial that it can actually be purchased as an egg and placed on a leaf to hatch.

-Since Praying Mantis large in size they can eat big insects that are harmful to plants such as; crickets, large beetles, flies, moths, and so on.
+Since Praying Mantis are large in size they can eat big insects that are harmful to plants such as; crickets, large beetles, flies, moths, and so on.

 The Green Lacewing is another beneficial insect that is great for natural Aphid control.

 These pretty insects are very tiny; and they have transparent greenish wings.
-Since they are very small they can't eat other insects, but they can eat the eggs of other insects and thus keep pests such as caterpillars and flies away from flowers and plants.
+Since they are very small they can’t eat other insects, but they can eat the eggs of insects and thus keep pests such as caterpillars and flies away from flowers and plants.

 They also consume a large number of Aphids every day.